Microsoft Azure Logo

 Microsoft Azure Emblem

-After updating the logo, the inscription is made with one of the varieties of Helvetica Bold Italic.
-It is a flat sans serif with classic printed characters.
+After updating the logo, the inscription is set in one of the Helvetica Bold Italic variants.
+It is a flat sans-serif with classic printed characters.
 The proprietary connection of the crossbars “f” and “t” has been retained.
-But the color of the emblem has changed significantly: now blue, red, orange, green, and gray prevail.
+But the emblem’s color has changed significantly: now blue, red, orange, green, and gray predominate.

 FAQ